 Kingdom Holding Company signed a deal with Orange Business Services to provide information and communication technology (ICT) infrastructure to Jeddah Tower.
 Construction of the tower moved forward after a short delay.

 There was steady progress but building owner JEC halted structural concrete work with the tower about one-third completed due to labor issues with a contractor following the 2017–19 Saudi Arabian purge.
-JEC has said they plan to restart construction in 2020.
+JEC said they plan to restart construction in 2020.